conda/conda/docs/source/building/meta-yaml.rst

      source:
        git_url: ../

-One further possibility is obtaining data from your downloaded source code.
+One further possibility using templating is obtaining data from your downloaded source code.
 For example, we can process a project's setup.py and obtain the version and other metadata:

 .. code-block:: yaml